square/cocoapods-check/README.md

 `pod check` will display a list of Pods that will be installed by running `pod install`:

     $ pod check
-    ~SquareData, +SquareItems, ΔSquareTables
+    ~SquareData, +SquareItems, ~SquareTables
     [!] `pod install` will install 3 Pods.

 The symbol before each Pod name indicates the status of the Pod.
 A `~` indicates a version of a Pod exists locally, but the version specified in `Podfile.lock` is different.
-A `+` indicates no version of the Pod exists locally, while a `Δ` indicates the Pod is a development Pod.
-Development pods are always assumed to be 'dirty'.
+A `+` indicates no version of the Pod exists locally.
 Pods that don't require an update will not be listed.
+For development pods the modified time of the Pod's files are checked against the modified time of the lockfile to determine whether the Pod needs installation.

 Verbose mode shows a bit more detail:

     $ pod check --verbose
     SquareData 1.2.1 -> 1.2.2
     SquareItems newly added
-    SquareTables {:path=>"/Users/doo/Code/SquareTables"}
+    SquareTables (SquareTables/SomeSource.m)
     [!] `pod install` will install 3 Pods.

+For development Pods verbose mode shows the files that are newer than the lockfile in parentheses.

 If no Pods are out of date, then the output looks like: